-A stacked all-over blonde is a classic look that is easy and you will love!
+A stacked all-over blonde is an easy and classic look you will love!
 Round brushing your hair is a great way to give yourself the best volume.
-Don’t forget the hairspray to lock in your look.
+Remember the hairspray to lock in your look.

-A short bob with blonde highlights exudes class and style.
-An inverted bob has to be layered correctly to show off the highlights.
+A stacked inverted short bob with blonde highlights exudes class and style.
+An inverted bob, short and stacked, has to be layered correctly to show off the highlights.
 The highlights on the top and sides should be lighter than the nape of the neck to keep it from looking choppy.
 Styling with a blow dryer and round brush to enhance volume, finish with glossing hairspray.

-Try a stacked inverted bob with blonde contrast to put an edge to your style.
-A stacked bob is one of the most popular ways to minimize weight and increase movement.
-With this haircut, your hair will grow out nicely and will be easy to style.
+Try a short, stacked, and inverted bob hairstyle with blonde contrast to put an edge to your style.
+A short inverted stacked bob is one of the most popular ways to minimize weight and increase movement.
+With this haircut, your hair will grow nicely and easily style.